OM-EL/FieldWire-kata/HELP.md

-Here are the step-by-step instructions to get the application running on your local machine:
+Here are the step-by-step instructions to get the application running on your local machine, including setting up AWS:

 1. **Java Development Kit (JDK)**:
     - Open your terminal and check for a preinstalled Java by running the following command: